 - If you are cooking with an electric stove top, make sure the burner is already heated to high before moving the pan from the oven.
 You don’t want to lose heat.

 - I’ve found this method optimal for 2 steaks in a pan (3 if they are filet mignon).
 Any more than that, and you are crowding them out.
 If you are making more and need to work in batches, heat two pans when you preheat the oven.
 Leave one in while you start the first steaks.
 Complete the first ones through to the aluminum foil step before starting the next.
 If you make the steaks that need to be more well done first, they will continue cooking on the heat of the first pan while you finish off the second (and still be warm to serve).

-Cooking Your Steak to The Right Doneness
+How to Cook Your Steak to the Right Doneness

 What is medium-rare, exactly?
 What if you want another degree of doneness?

 Here is a chart that will help you get your beef (not just steak) to the right temperature.

 Note: These temperatures are the final, resting temperature of beef.
 That means you need to remove beef from the heat source (i.e. oven or stove) a few degrees before it reaches the temperatures below as it will continue to cook and slowly rise in temperature as it sits.

 Insert an instant probe thermometer into the center of the thickest part of the steak.
 You should insert it at a slight angle.
 Do not insert it parallel to the counter surface, and do not insert it into the fat.

 Beef Temperature and Doneness Guide

 The steak is seared on the outside and warmed on the inside.
 The inside is red.